BayajidAlam/matt-mons-client/README.md

 ### Payments

-Handling payments at scale is challenging, to simplify our system we can use a third-party payment processor like [Stripe](https://stripe.com) or [PayPal](https://www.paypal.com).
+Handling payments at scale is challenging, to simplify our system we can use a third-party payment processor like [Stripe](https://stripe.com) or [SSLCommerz](https://www.paypal.com).
 Once the payment is complete, the payment processor will redirect the user back to our application and we can set up a [webhook](https://en.wikipedia.org/wiki/Webhook) to capture all the payment-related data.

 ### Notifications

-Push notifications will be an integral part of our platform.
-We can use a message queue or a message broker such as [Apache Kafka](https://kafka.apache.org) with the notification service to dispatch requests to [Firebase Cloud Messaging (FCM)](https://firebase.google.com/docs/cloud-messaging) or [Apple Push Notification Service (APNS)](https://developer.apple.com/documentation/usernotifications) which will handle the delivery of the push notifications to user devices.

-_For more details, refer to the [WhatsApp](https://karanpratapsingh.com/courses/system-design/whatsapp#notifications) system design where we discuss push notifications in detail._
+We will send notifications through our server(v2)

 ## Detailed design